wenbang24/idiot12-wireless/JOURNAL.md

 Removed the really expensive debug connector and replaced it with a normal 6 pin ICSP header Also routed the PCB
 Time spent: 4.5 hrs

+## 30 May 2025 - PCB Review, starting v2
+@koeg has reviewed my PCB (tysm), added a ground and 5V plane, so restarted routing Time spent: 3 hrs